JaksonJose/Task-Manager/README.md

 # TaskManager

-This is sample applition to learn and apply some Angular concepts.
+This is sample CRUD applition to learn and apply some Angular concepts.
 The application is for registering a task using localstorage to persistence, simulating the database.

+Later I'm going to create a real backend solution for it in .NET and Maybe in NodeJs.

 ## What I've learned about Angular
 - How to do routes in Angular.